au10tixmobile/iOS_SecureMe_WebView/README.md

 This example application presents an implementation suggestion for the Au10tix Secure.Me Web View App.

-The following integration examples are included:
-- Passive Face Liveness
-- Smart Document Capture
-- Proof of Address
-- UI components integration
-- Sending results to the backend

 ## Usage

 To use this sample you have to generate a link in the Au10tix Console.
 Paste a link and run the flow.